 The majority of the Fresno County Regional Transit Agency service area operates in disadvantaged communities as defined in the latest version of CalEnviroScreen 4.0.
 Social service organizations and non-governmental organizations across Fresno County have expressed the need for transportation services for their residents/clients to travel to jobs, healthcare appointments, training, and other quality-of-life locations.
 While some organizations provide limited transportation services, most lack the resources necessary to provide transportation or lack the funding to reach their full client base.
 The lack of transportation results in a high number of missed appointments, a lack of access to essential needs, and a lack of access to education and employment opportunities, which perpetuates the poverty cycle in many of these rural, disadvantaged communities.
 FCRTA is stretched to provide regular, fixed-route services to all areas of need throughout Fresno County.
-Operations are expensive because FCRTA must cover a 6,000 square mile area that consists of sparsely populated, low-density communities are left with gaps in access.
+Operations are expensive because FCRTA must cover a 6,000 square mile area that consists of sparsely populated, low-density communities that are many miles away from one another and from services located in the City of Fresno.
+As a result, communities are left with gaps in access.
 FCRTA is working to apply innovative concepts to fill these gaps, including expanding EV micro-transit service, a system of solar microgrid mobility/resiliency hubs, and partnerships with affordable housing developers.

-Most of the communities in the FCRTA service area are designated as disadvantaged and/or low-income, as shown in the California Climate Investments Priority Populations 4.0 by Census Tract:
+Most of the communities in the FCRTA service area are designated as disadvantaged, as shown in the California Climate Investments Priority Populations 4.0 by Census Tract:

-- Sixty-four percent (64%) of all census tracts within Fresno County are considered disadvantaged communities according to the CalEnviroScreen 4.0 Dataset. - Over half (53 percent) of the census tracts along FCRTA's fixed routes are both low-income and disadvantaged communities. - The majority (79 percent) of FCRTA fixed routes run adjacent to both disadvantaged and low-income census tracts. - Approximately 90 percent of battery electric bus trips are in disadvantaged communities. - 44 of 51 bus stops are located in disadvantaged communities (86 percent).
+- Sixty-four percent (62%) of all census tracts within Fresno County are considered disadvantaged communities according to the CalEnviroScreen 4.0 Dataset. - 62 of 67 bus stops are located in disadvantaged communities (93 percent). - All of FCRTA's routes serve disadvantaged communities. - FCRTA provides service to 69 disadvantaged communities in Fresno County.

-Figure 24 on page 25 displays the distribution of disadvantaged communities in relation to existing bus yards and future electric vehicle infrastructure.
+Figure 13 on page 18 displays the distribution of disadvantaged communities in relation to existing bus yards and future electric vehicle infrastructure.

-FIGURE 24: FCRTA DISADVANTAGED COMMUNITY AREAS
+FIGURE 13: FCRTA DISADVANTAGED COMMUNITY AREAS